Who we are — what we fly — and where we go

 With a cruise speed around 75–80 mph and a reputation for being forgiving in the air, the Champ is the ideal companion for a cross-country airport crawl.
 Simple, reliable, and honest — just like Wisconsin itself.

-A pilot with a love for small airports, old airplanes, and the kind of flying that doesn’t need a flight plan — and a navigator who keeps the charts handy, the camera ready, and the adventure on track.
-The navigator handles route planning, weather checks, and spotting every airport from the right seat — all while documenting the journey along the way.
-Based out of northern Illinois, close enough to the Wisconsin border that crossing it by air feels like a weekly tradition.
+A pilot with a love for small airports, classic airplanes, and the kind of flying that doesn’t need a flight plan — and a navigator who keeps the charts handy, the camera ready, and the adventure on track.

 This project grew from a simple question: What if we visited every single airport in Wisconsin?
 Not the big commercial hubs — but the grass strips, the lakeside fields, the runways tucked behind dairy farms.
 One Champ, two seats, 118 airports.
 All of Wisconsin!